skorch-dev/skorch/docs/user/FAQ.rst

 Sometimes, this is not possible, e.g. when your data doesn't fit into memory.
-To get around that, try to wrap your dataset into a :class:`.SliceDatasetX`.
+To get around that, try to wrap your dataset into a :class:`.SliceDataset`.
 This is a data container that partly behaves like a dataset, partly like an ndarray.
-Further information can be found here: :ref:`slicedictx`.
+Further information can be found here: :ref:`slicedataset`.

 I want to use sample_weight, how can I do this?
 -----------------------------------------------